sp1ff/scribbu/README.md

 	+ `scribbu popm` will create or update popularimeter & playcount frames.
 This can be used to keep up the play count, or set a rating.

+	+ `scribbu text` will create, update, or delete various text frames

   - with a Scheme expression (`-e`, `--expression`) or Scheme file (`-f`, `--file`).
 E.g.

         srcibbu -e '(with-track-in <path> (lambda (v2 pth v1) (format #t "~s: ~a\n" pth v1)))'